PrakashDahal/prakashdahal.github.io/content/blogs/linux-setup/arch.md

 4. Performance

-Another major reason to use arch is <b> performance.</b> Your system performance becomes super fast if you use arch because of this reasons:
+Another major reason to use arch is <b> performance.</b> Your system performance becomes super fast if you use arch because:

 - Light weight
 - Minimal design